BT Group: Key people

+As of May 2026, BT's board of directors is led by Adam Crozier (CEO), Allison Kirkby (chief executive), and Simon Lowth (CFO).
+Non-executive directors include Alex Chisholm, Sunil Bharti Mittal, Gopal Vittal and Sara Weller.

 Pension fund

 BT has the second largest defined benefit pension plan of any UK public company.
 The trustees valued the scheme at £36.7 billion at the end of 2010; an actuarial valuation valued the deficit of the scheme at £9.043 billion as of 31 December 2008.

 Following a change in the regulations governing inflation index linking, the deficit was estimated at £5.2 billion in November 2010.

 The BT Pension Scheme manages the defined benefit pension scheme.
 The scheme closed to new members in 2001 and closed to future accrual for almost all members in 2018.
 As at 30 June 2025, the scheme had £35.7bn of assets under management, of which 49% was in government and corporate bonds.
 The scheme had 212,468 pensioner members receiving a pension, 46,108 deferred members no longer accruing extra benefits and 12 active members remaining accruing extra benefits.